More and more companies are hiring for customer service jobs from home than ever before.

 Arizona-based cloud call center company Liveops was founded in 2002.

 Today, it offers five types of independent-contractor agent positions (inbound sales, insurance sales, insurance claims, healthcare, customer service) to any United States resident over the age of 18, including work-from-home Customer Service Agents.

 A PC, dedicated landline phone, headset, high-speed internet, and a $65 credit/background check via First Advantage are needed before contract signing.

 LiveOps agents earn around $15 per hour.

 Some receive commissions for sales on top of basic pay, while others only earn through commissions.

 Agents are responsible for creating their work schedules in blocks of 30 minutes, so the earning potential as a LiveOps agent depend largely on how much work you put in.

-Concentrix hires work-from-home customer service representatives from the UK, US and Canada regularly.
+Concentrix regularly hires work-from-home customer service representatives from the UK, US, and Canada.